slabounty/sql_and_beer/README.md

 A good resource for the command line is Michael Hartl's [Learn Enough Command Line to be Dangerous] (https://www.learnenough.com/command-line-tutorial).

+### Will I be a SQL ninja/rockstar/god after this?
+No.

+### Will I be a SQL expert after this?
+No.

+### Will I be a SQL mid-level after this?
+Probably not.

+### Will I be a SQL novice after this?
+Probably.

+### But you're a SQL ninja/rockstar/god, right?
+LOL!

+### OK, but a SQL expert?
+Nope.

+### SQL mid-level (and I'm getting disappointed in you here)
+Maybe?

+### Fine, so what makes you qualified to write this?
+A keyboard mostly.
+OK ... and a desire to possibly help people with something that might have helped me a bit when I was trying to learn SQL.

 ### Do you like beer or what?
 I have one a month whether I need it or not.